Working Together Wins The Day

 CEO of patient platform is honored for her staunch commitment to collaboration

 If the constant talk about collaboration reflects an awkward truth, it’s that pharma’s silos too often silence the patient voice and stymie progress.
-Today, Jen Horonjeff was named Most Valuable Patient Advocate for her efforts in breaking down these barriers — both in her personal and professional life — at eyeforpharma’s annual Philadelphia event.
+Today, Jen Horonjeff was named this year's Patient Advocate for her efforts in breaking down these barriers — both in her personal and professional life — at eyeforpharma’s annual Philadelphia event.